Copy and paste the HTML below to embed this audio onto your web page.

 As you sail around the Caribbean on your ship called the Jackdaw, your crew sings to pass the time.

-Ouimet asked them to sing progressively worse each take to reflect different levels of talent and drunkenness.
+Ouimet asked them to sing progressively worse with each take to reflect different levels of talent and drunkenness.

 "I swear to you, it didn't sound real until we had the bad singers and the drunks in the tracks," Ouimet says.